-Humber River Hospital is dedicated to delivering the highest possible quality of care to our patients safely and effectively.
+Humber River Health is dedicated to delivering the highest possible quality of care to our patients safely and effectively.
 One way we do that is by tracking the rate of staff and physician compliance with accepted hand hygiene protocols.
 The use of proper hand hygiene is recognized as a primary tool in the effort to stop the spread of infections in hospitals and in the community.

-At Humber River Hospital, we have a comprehensive hand hygiene program in place to support awareness and drive performance improvement.
+At Humber River Health, we have a comprehensive hand hygiene program in place to support awareness and drive performance improvement.
 Keeping you informed on how we are doing in this area is part of our commitment to a being a patient and family centred hospital.
 By remaining vigilant, we are determined to ensure that our performance is at the highest possible level.

 CIHI points out that hospital care depends on many factors, not all of which are reflected by HSMR.
 Many indicators must be examined in order to get a sense of how hospitals are performing – where they excel and where improvements could be made.
 A higher than average HSMR result does not necessarily mean that a hospital is “unsafe”; a lower than average HSMR does not necessarily mean a hospital is “safe.”
 HSMR results have to be viewed in the context of other performance indicators.

 HSMR excludes patients whose hospitalization was for the purpose of palliative care or patients who received palliative care for the largest portion of their hospital stay, and includes patients who were admitted as acute care cases and received some palliative care.
 We know this has an impact on HRH’s HSMR.

 You can get more information on HSMR and read the latest report at: